 What projects are you working on right now?

 I’m the clinical program manager for a the Up-LIFT study, which is collecting data to confirm the efficacy of ONWARD’s ARC-EX technology to restore function in the upper extremities of people with partial tetraplegia.
 This is a wearable device designed to stimulate the spinal cord through the skin, as opposed to our ARC-IM device, which is surgically implanted next to the spinal cord.
 Each of the Up-LIFT study sites across the US, Canada, the UK and Europe has to go through many regulatory phases: ethical approval, IRB approval, contracts, budgets, and so on.
 My job is to make sure we’ve crossed all the t's and dotted all the i's so we can start doing the fun stuff, which is collecting the data.
 I make sure the train is constantly moving in the right direction, so we meet every milestone to FDA approval.

 What promise does the ARC-EX device hold for people living with SCI?
 What are its main advantages?

-The first indication we're pursuing is improved motor function in the upper extremities.
+The first indication we're trying to get approval for is improved motor function in the upper extremities.
 It’s often assumed that the top priority for people living with SCI is to walk again.
 Though walking is an undeniable goal, many people with tetraplegia SCI say that it’s more important to regain use and function in their arms and hands so they can be more independent.
 Down the road, we have many other indications we hope to investigate for this device, ranging from autonomic function to blood pressure control, bowel and bladder control, and trunk control.

 You spent many years as a clinical program manager in academia before transitioning to industry.
 What are some key differences between these two research environments?